mbuckler/personal-website/content/post/bad-dnn-asic.md

 temporal locality of data in their applications of choice.
 While many GPU applications don't have significant temporal locality (hence the reason for small on-chip memory) this is certainly not the case for deep learning workloads.
-As Song Han and others point out in their paper about the [Efficient Inference Engine](https://arxiv.org/pdf/1602.01528.pdf): even without changing the underlying computation, huge amounts of energy and time can be saved by simply keeping network activations and model parameters on chip.
+As [Song Han](https://stanford.edu/~songhan/) and others point out in their paper on the [Efficient Inference Engine](https://arxiv.org/pdf/1602.01528.pdf): even without changing the underlying computation, huge amounts of energy and time can be saved by simply keeping network activations and model parameters on chip.